5 Effective Ways to Use Content for Building Trust and Driving Conversions + Examples

 Understanding the Augmented Staffing Model

 What exactly is IT staff augmentation?
-It’s easy to confuse it with other models like outsourcing or freelancing, but there’s a crucial difference.
+It’s easy to confuse it with other models like outsourcing it services or freelancing, but there’s a crucial difference.
 Outsourcing typically means you hand off an entire project or department to a third-party, who then manages the work with their own team and processes.
 With IT staff augmentation services, you’re not outsourcing the project; you’re simply adding talent to your existing team.
 These external professionals work directly under your management, using your tools and following your established workflows.
 They become part of your team, sitting at the same virtual or physical table as your permanent employees.
 This model is especially popular for software development staff augmentation, where a company might need to quickly add a front-end developer or a QA engineer to meet a project deadline.
 Understanding this distinction is the first and most crucial step toward making the model work for you.
 It’s a strategic partnership, not a simple transaction.

 Key Pitfalls in Augmented Staffing